jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

     1. **NOTE:** if you close and re-open the Session Manager Session/Terminal window then you'll need to rerun those two commands to return to the root user and its home directory.
 1. Type **kubectl get pods -A** and you'll see a list of all the running Pods in your EKS cluster.

-NOTE: Even though we will refer you to a few example files on GitHub throughout the workshop, everything you need has already been pre-loaded onto the jumpbox in /root.
-You don't need to copy/paste or **git clone** anything today from GitHub.
+> **NOTE**: Even though we will refer you to a few example files on GitHub throughout the workshop, everything you need to run has already been pre-installed onto the jumpbox in /root.
+You don't need to copy/paste or **git clone** anything from GitHub today.

 ### Sysdig environment